 If you haven’t already attended a Code.org workshop they are a great way to learn all the ins and outs and get STEM clock hours.
 You can search for professional development workshops on the Code.org website.
 Also, the Living Computer Museum offers FREE training for members that include Code.org workshops, and educators get FREE memberships to the museum.

-You can always contact any of the Instructional Technology Specialists in the Ed Tech department as well.
+Contact any of the Instructional Technology Specialists in the Ed Tech department for support.
 We are here to help.